-More Couples Will Decide to Divorce on January 7 Than Any Other Day in 2013
+More Couples Will Decide to Divorce on January 7 Than All of 2013

 Whether it’s giving up wine or chocolate, getting fit, changing jobs, or travelling more, many people made their pledges as the famous New Year’s Eve Ball descended from the flagpole atop Times Square at midnight on the 31st of December.
-And many of those pledges had to do with getting a divorce in 2013.
+And many of those pledges had to do with couples choosing to decide to divorce in 2013.

-After years of being in the divorce business, I know full well that January is the most common month of the year for couples to file their divorce papers, based on how busy my office gets that time of year.
+After years of being in the divorce business, I know full well that January is the most common month of the year for couples to file their divorce papers.
+This is based on how busy my office gets that time every year.
 In fact, one can even pinpoint the exact day.
 We call it “D” day, and it is the first Monday after school reopens and the beginning of the first full work week after the long holiday break.
 In 2013 that date is Monday, January 7th.

 The mounting pressures of high unemployment rates, crumbling real estate prices, the high cost and expectation of Christmas, and trying to stick it out as a family for the sake of the kids are often too much for a couple to bear.
 These stressors can take your health, and they certainly can destroy your relationship with your spouse.

 But it doesn’t happen overnight.
 “D” day is the culmination of a long, painful process of thinking, evaluating and deciding.
 The idea has probably been simmering for most of 2012.
 Many individuals delayed the inevitable for a number of reasons – sometimes it’s simply a worry about the cost; some individuals are not 100% sure they can follow through with it; and many are concerned that a divorce when house prices are falling means they’ll lose too much and they won’t have anything to start over with.